mjlearn13/meme-generator/README.md

 # meme-generator
 What's used in this app:
-Event listeners
+Event listeners,
-State
+State,
-Conditional rendering
+Conditional rendering,
-Forms in React
+Forms in React,
-Side effects
+Side effects.